Thomas Reis: Early career

 Reis began his managerial career at VfL Bochum in 2009, working in the club’s youth department.
 He initially served as a scout before taking on roles as a coach and assistant to the head of the youth program.
 In February 2012, he transitioned to the first team as an assistant coach under Karsten Neitzel, a position he held until 9 April 2013.

 Following his time with the first team, Reis took charge of the U-19 team and, in January 2014, became the head coach of the U-23 squad.
 By January 2015, he returned to the senior team as an assistant coach.
-On March 30, 2015, he earned the prestigious DFB Football Coaching License, solidifying his qualifications as a top-level coach.
+On March 30, 2015, he earned the DFB Football Coaching License, solidifying his qualifications as a top-level coach.

 On 6 September 2019, After previously serving as the women’s team and as the academy’s head coach, Reis was appointed manager of VfL Bochum marking the beginning of his tenure in senior management.
 Under his leadership, the team displayed resilience and a clear tactical structure, which eventually led to their promotion to the Bundesliga in the 2020–21 season after an 11 year absence from Germany’s top flight.
 His managerial style emphasized disciplined defensive organization combined with quick transitions, earning him recognition as a tactically astute coach.

 Reis continued to guide VfL Bochum through their return to the Bundesliga, ensuring competitive performances against established top-tier teams.
 His ability to motivate players and adapt strategies during challenging periods became a defining aspect of his managerial career.

 After leading VfL Bochum to the Bundesliga, Reis faced a challenging 2022–23 season.
 The team endured their worst start in Bundesliga history, losing their first six matches and struggling at both ends of the pitch.
 Despite his efforts to turn things around, results did not improve, and Bochum remained at the bottom of the table.
 In September 2022, the club decided to part ways with Reis, ending a tenure that had seen both great success and significant challenges.

 In October 2022, Reis was appointed as manager of Bundesliga strugglers Schalke 04.
 After four defeats in the first seven games of the 2023–24 2.
-Bundesliga season, he was sacked on 27 September 2023.
+Bundesliga season, he was dismissed on 27 September 2023.